 - In-State Tuition: $4,176

 South Texas College offers an online education at a price that’s hard to match.
 They have one of the best selections of disciplines with more than 30 different degrees and certificates to choose from.
 With incredibly responsive faculty and flexible coursework, South Texas College provides the ideal online student experience.
 Some of the best degrees offered at South Texas include a bachelor’s in criminal justice, political science, and organizational leadership.

 - Out-of-State Tuition: $3,204

 - Total Enrollment: 40,766

 If you’re looking to begin your college search, or already have firm plans of what you’d like to study, any of these schools would be a great place to start.
-Each of the colleges listed here provides the best possible student experience either on campus or online.
+Each of the colleges listed here provides the best possible student experience either on-campus or online.

 We know that finding the best school to fit your unique needs is a huge challenge.
 For that reason, we work hard to develop lists of the best schools based on the characteristics most important for you.
 Whether that be the cost of attendance, student success, resources available, the flexibility of schedule, or any other number of important factors, we’ve got you covered.
 For more information about our ranking process and to find lists of schools based on specific characteristics, check out our methodology page.

 If your school isn’t on this list but deserves consideration for an updated version, please contact us today.
-We’re always looking for the best schools across the country, providing the best online education for students from all walks of life.
+We’re always looking for the best schools across the country, providing the best online and on-campus education for students from all walks of life.